DetectiveAzul/cc-group-project_trivia/README.md

 * Webpack for bundling javascript files
 * MongoDB database

+# Live Demo

+You can find a live demo of our App deployed on the following link: https://jajapubquiz.herokuapp.com/

 ## Install
 * Install npm: `$ brew install npm`
 * `$ git clone ...`